 The following is an interview with James Ives, CEO of XOCEAN, about the past, present and future operations of his company.

 Hydro International: How did your company get started?

-James Ives: The Organisation for Economic Co-operation and Development (OECD), are predicting the ocean economy to double to US$3 trillion by 2030.
+James Ives: The Organization for Economic Co-operation and Development (OECD) are predicting the ocean economy to double to US$3 trillion by 2030.
 We believe the foundation of that growth is data.

 HI: You recently started using a special technical centre for unmanned vessels.
 What was the reason for doing this?

 JI: Demand for our services has grown quickly, having recently completed multiple projects for BP and over 2,000 hours of unmanned bathymetric surveys off the coasts of Scotland and England as part of the UK’s Civil Hydrography Programme (CHP), administered by the Maritime & Coastguard Agency (MCA).
 To meet market demand, we plan to increase our fleet to 100 USVs in the next three years.
 The opening of our new Technical Centre in Ireland is central to the company’s expansion programme providing us with the space needed to service our growing fleet of USVs.”

 HI: What is the function of this centre and how does it work?